 5. What if I live in Nevada and get a traffic ticket from another state?

 The Nevada DMV does not give demerit points for out-of-state traffic tickets.
-(Though the DMV may suspend people’s licenses for out-of-state DUIs.)
+(Though the DMV may suspend your license for out-of-state DUIs.)

 Nevada residents should hire an attorney in the other state to handle the case.
-Any conviction will go on their driving record.6
+Any conviction will go on your driving record.6

 6. Can I stop my license from being suspended for too many demerit points?

-Defendants can request a DMV hearing to contest the license suspension.7 But DMV hearings are difficult to win.
+You can request a DMV hearing to contest the license suspension.7 Though DMV hearings are difficult to win.

 The state’s burden of proof is much lower than the “beyond a reasonable doubt” standard in criminal trials.
-Therefore, defendants should consider hiring an experienced DMV attorney to appear for them.
+Therefore, you should consider hiring an experienced DMV attorney to appear for you.

 Beware that it is a misdemeanor in Nevada to drive on a suspended license (NRS 483.560).
 The maximum penalties include: